This article was last updated on November 6th, 2019.

 In this case, the flight company decided to upsell by offering their luxury packages at a discount price.

 Use high-quality images in your email templates.
 Airbnb’s revenue significantly grew when they started to employ professional photographers to take pictures of them.
 It can work for you too.

 6. Farfetch – The abandoned shopping cart

 The reminder email of Farfetch is a great example of bringing your customers back to their shopping carts.
-It wasn’t just a reminder but a free shipping offer which utilized the data they had.
+It wasn’t just a reminder but a free shipping offer that utilized the data they had.